KellerJordan/Evaluate-CrossMax-Ensemble/README.md

 We evaluate the new technique using a transfer attack from a standard ensemble.
 This reduces the robust accuracy of the CrossMax Ensemble from ~77% to ~2%.

-Presumably we get a higher accurcy (77%) for the CrossMax ensemble because we only use PGD whereas they use APGD-T attack, which perhaps is able to somewhat compensate for the gradient masking effect.
+Presumably our accuracy for the CrossMax ensemble (77%) is higher than theirs because we only use PGD whereas they use the APGD-T attack, which perhaps is able to somewhat compensate for the gradient masking effect.

 `python evaluate_defense.py`